hungcv/Restful-API-Common-Format-/README.md

 Content-Type: application/json

 {
+    "success": false,
     "message": "Validation errors in your request", /* skip or optional error message */ "errors": [
         {
         "message": "Oops!
 The value is invalid",
         "code": 34,
         "field": "email"
         },
         {
         "message": "Oops!
-The format is not correct",
+The format is not correct", "code": 35,
-"code": 35,
         "field": "phoneNumber"
         }
     ]
 }
 ```
 4- PATCH -  HTTP Response Code: **400/404**